Greco-Roman hairstyle: Women's hairstyles

+Roman hairstyles

 Regarding the Romans besides the generic coma we also find the following words signifying the hair: capillus, caesaries, crines, cincinnus and cirrus, the two last words being used to signify curled hair.
 In early times the Romans wore their hair long, as was represented in the oldest statues in the age of Varro, and hence the Romans of the Augustan age designated their ancestors intonsi and capillati.
 But after the introduction of barbers into Italy, it became the practice to wear their hair short.
 The women too originally dressed their hair with great simplicity, but in the Augustan period a variety of different head-dresses came into fashion, many of which are described by Ovid.
 Sometimes these head-dresses were raised to a great height by rows of false curls.

 The dressing of the hair of a Roman lady at this period was a most important affair.
 So much attention did the Roman ladies devote to it, that they kept slaves especially for this purpose, called ornatrices, and had them instructed by a master in the art.
 Most of the Greek head-dresses mentioned above were also worn by the Roman ladies; but the mitrae appear to have been confined to prostitutes.
 One of the simplest modes of wearing the hair was allowing it to fall down in tresses behind, and only confining it by a band encircling the head.
 Another favourite plan was plaiting the hair, and then fastening it behind with a large pin.

-False hair or wigs were worn both by Greeks and Romans.
-Among both peoples in ancient times the hair was cut close in mourning (funus); and among both the slaves had their hair cut close as a mark of servitude.